poornalutimath/OI_internship/README.md

 The advanced version offers a user-friendly interface with customizable options.

 ## Task03: BMI Calculator

-This repository contains two versions of a BMI calculator:

 ### Basic Version:
 Description: A command-line script for calculating Body Mass Index (BMI) based on user input for weight and height.